didx-xyz/aries-cloudapi-python/docs/Common Flows.md

 1. Ensure you followed **Issue credential** steps to have a wallet with a credential (prover)
 2. Register an entity as a verifier (verifier)
-    1. In other words, cerate or update a passing the role "verifier"
+    1. In other words, create or update a passing the role "verifier"
 3. Create a connection between 1. prover and 2. verifier the same way as in **Issue credential**
 4. Create a proof request (`/generic/verifier/create-request`) using the verifier and send it to the prover.
 Here consult the Swagger `verifier` endpoints.
 POST to `/generic/verifier/send-request` with a payload of the following form replacing the values accordingly (and ensuring they can be covered by the previously created schema and issued credential):